 Acknowledgments

-When I visited Total Emersion School and Kohanga Reo on the east coast of the North Island, where Māori culture still remains strong, I could speak small greetings in Māori, because I had studied applied linguistics and taken a beginner’s course in Māori at the University of Waikato.
-I wanted to speak in Māori language as long as I could, when I was asked to greet children and students, but it was impossible.
-So I first gave a brief self-introduction in Māori, switched to Japanese, and continued speaking Japanese until their endurance came to an end, followed by a long conversation in my own English mainly about the same topics I have written and posted here so far.
+When I visited a Total Immersion School and Kohanga Reo on the east coast of the North Island, where Māori culture remains strong, I was able to offer basic greetings in Māori, thanks to having studied applied linguistics and completed a beginner’s course in Māori at the University of Waikato.
+I wanted to speak as much Māori as possible when asked to greet the children and students, but it quickly became clear that it was beyond my ability.
+So I began with a brief self-introduction in Māori, then switched to Japanese, continuing until I sensed that their attention was waning.
+Afterward, I had a longer conversation in English, primarily discussing the same topics I have shared in my writings here.

-As for fieldwork of the New Zealand war site, I have driven about 10,000 km around the North Island in a Japanese used Subaru car.
-On Waitangi Day, I also went to Waitangi with my daughter, who will be staying and studying at Victoria University in Wellington for a year, and she had a brief interview from a newspaper reporter.
-There are many other stories I would like to tell, but space is limited.
-I would like to leave it for another time.
+Regarding my fieldwork on New Zealand’s historical war sites, I drove approximately 10,000 kilometers around the North Island in a used Japanese Subaru.
+On Waitangi Day, I visited Waitangi with my daughter, who is staying in Wellington for a year to study at Victoria University, and she was briefly interviewed by a newspaper reporter.
+There are many more stories I could share, but given the space limitations, I will save them for another time.

-In concluding this essay, I would like to thank the people at my workplace for their support and for giving me the opportunity to participate in a year-long overseas training program at the university in 2004.
+In closing, I would like to extend my gratitude to my colleagues for their support and for giving me the opportunity to participate in a year-long overseas training program at the university in 2004.